 To do this click on the Remains panel, use menu command View → Remains or the CMD+2 shortcut.

-The list on the left contains file names of application’s files sets.
-Since the application has been removed and there is no way to know its name is taken as a name of one of its files left on the drive is taken as its name.
+The list on the left contains the file names of an application’s files sets.
+Since the application has been removed and there is no way to know its name, one of its files left on the drive is taken as its name.

-By selecting one of the elements in the left table you can see all related files remaining from the deleted application.
+By selecting one of the elements in the left table, you can see all the related files remaining from the deleted application.
 To delete Remains, you need to select the files of interest and click Remove.

 *Some applications create and write their temporary files in different folders, violating Apple requirements on the organization of temporary and service files.
 In this case, these files can be found by App Uninstaller and displayed as Remains, too, although in reality, these files are still in use by applications.
 Please be careful when removing Remains, as the removal of certain files without removing the app can lead to malfunctioning of the system.